apache/pekko-samples/pekko-sample-distributed-data-java/README.md

 It is eventually consistent and geared toward providing high read and write availability (partition tolerance), with low latency.
 Note that in an eventually consistent system a read may return an out-of-date value.

 Note that there are some [Limitations](https://pekko.apache.org/docs/pekko/current/typed/distributed-data.html#limitations) that you should be aware of.
-For example, Pekko Distributed Data is not intended for _Big Data_.
+For example, Apache Pekko Distributed Data is not intended for _Big Data_.

 ## Low Latency Voting Service